BerlinhouseLabs/the-bot/README.md

 <h1 align="center">BerlinBot</h1>

 <p align="center">
-  <b>AI-powered Telegram assistant for communities, built with NestJS, Zep, and Notion.</b>
+  <b>Open source AI-powered Telegram assistant for communities, built with NestJS, Supabase, Azure OpenAI, Notion, and Zep.
+Maintained by and for members of the Frontier Tower.</b>
 </p>

 <p align="center">